harrycresswell/hc/content/page/contact.md

 +++

-<p>I'm really glad you're keen to work together.
+<p>I'm really glad you're interested in working together.
 In order to find out if i'm the right person for the job, please tell me a little bit more about yourself and your project.</p>

 {{< contact >}}